-Persons responsible for qualifying tenants and verifying compliance (involved in tenant qualification and compliance) must be certified in LIHTC compliance by one of the Nationally-Recognized LIHTC Compliance Training Companies within the time specified in this section.
+Persons responsible for providing or explaining information for tenant qualification or qualifying tenants and verifying compliance (involved in tenant qualification and compliance) must be certified in LIHTC compliance by one of the Nationally-Recognized LIHTC Compliance Training Companies within the time specified in this section.
 Property managers and property Management Company personnel must complete a Nationally-Recognized LIHTC Compliance Training Company certification course, passing the test.
 Once certification has been obtained, to maintain certification for MBOH purposes, the person must attend a class with a Nationally-Recognized LIHTC Compliance Training Company at least once every four years.
 For each of the other three years, all property managers and property Management Company personnel should attend annual MBOH compliance training.
 The property Management Company and site manager for an HC property must be trained and certified before the property is Placed in Service.
 New site managers hired for existing HC properties must be certified within their first 6 months of employment.
-New property management companies hired for existing properties must be certified before they assume management of a property.
-On a case-by-case basis, MBOH in its sole discretion may approve its compliance training as adequate training until such time as the next Nationally-Recognized LIHTC Compliance Training Company program is available.
-Training requirements must be met to maintain Qualified Management Company
+New property management companies hired for existing properties must be certified per the above requirements before they assume management of a property.
+Training requirements must be met to maintain Qualified Management Company status.